The Low Fodmap Diet

 How do I eat low Fodmap on a budget?

 Eating a healthy diet can sometimes become expensive, especially when following certain restrictions such as low FODMAP.
-Eating low FODMAP on a budget can be a challenge but is possible.
+Eating low FODMAP on a budget can be a challenge, but it is possible.
 Here are 5 ways to budget savvy on the low FODMAP diet:

-1. Buy grains which are naturally low FODMAP such as brown rice, quinoa and oats.
+1. Buy grains that are naturally low-FODMAP, such as brown rice, quinoa, and oats.

 2. For protein, use eggs- they’re cheap and can be extremely versatile

-3. Shop for produce which is in-season.
-Generally the fruits and vegetables that are in-season cost less than those which aren’t.
-Additionally try frozen vegetables.
+3. Shop for produce that is in season.
+Generally, the fruits and vegetables that are in-season cost less than those which aren’t.
+Additionally, try frozen vegetables.

 What can I eat for lunch on a Fodmap diet?